 For those who would like to see my list of how-to-write-books, please go here.

-[If what I write here is difficult to understand, go back to my IWSG-posts for August here, for September here, and for October here, for November here.]
+[If what I write here is difficult to understand, go back to my IWSG-posts for August here, for September here, and for October here, for November here, for December here.]